Counting curves on Hirzebruch surfaces: tropical geometry and the Fock space: Tropical descendants

 \subsection{When does the virtual multiplicity collapse?}

 The multiplicity in Definition~\ref{def: virtual-multiplicity} is difficult to compute in practice, which limits the utility of the logarithmic decomposition.
-However, in Section~\ref{troflo}, we observe that after specializing the point conditions to horizontally stretched position (leading to floor decomposed tropical maps), it is indeed possible to write the multiplicity $m_{(\Gamma,f)}$ in terms of local multiplicities attached to vertices, yielding a \textit{degeneration} formula, as opposed to only a decomposition.
+There has been encouraging progress in providing explicit calculation schemes for these multiplicities, see for instance~\cite{MR19}.
+In Section~\ref{troflo}, we observe that after specializing the point conditions to horizontally stretched position (leading to floor decomposed tropical maps), it is indeed possible to write the multiplicity $m_{(\Gamma,f)}$ in terms of local multiplicities attached to vertices, yielding a \textit{degeneration} formula, as opposed to only a decomposition.
 We point out two previous instances in which this was already known~\cite{MR08,Mi03}.

 \begin{enumerate} \item \textbf{If all $\psi$-powers are $0$, i.e.\ $k_1=\ldots=k_n=0$:} the valency condition implies that the vertex adjacent to end $i$ is trivalent and of genus $0$.
 Since the end $i$ is contracted, the image of a neighbourhood of this vertex just looks like an edge passing through $p_i$.
 We thus count plane tropical curves passing through the points (and possibly with some fixed $y$-coordinates for the ends).
 An example can be found in Example \ref{ex-tropstablemap}, see Figure \ref{fig-exki0}.
 They are counted with multiplicity equal to the product of the normalized areas of the triangles in the dual subdivision (notice that all vertices are trivalent and of genus $0$ for dimension reasons).
 In case of fixed $y$-coordinates, the product above has to be multiplied in addition with $\prod_e\frac{1}{w(e)}$, where the product goes over all fixed ends $e$ and $w(e)$ denotes their expansion factor \cite{GM052}.
 That all local Gromov--Witten invariants are $1$ follows from the correspondence theorem proved in~\cite{NS06,R15b}. \item \textbf{If the genus $g=0$:} in \cite{MR08}, \rc{tropical, rational, stationary, descendant invariants are studied.
 The appropriate tropical maps } are counted with multiplicity equal to the product of the normalized areas of the triangles (dual to non-marked vertices) in the dual subdivision as above, with a factor of $\prod_e\frac{1}{w(e)}$ for fixed ends, see~\cite{BGM10}.
 The correspondence theorem for such invariants is proved in the papers~\cite{Gro15,R15b} and using different methods in~\cite{MR16}. \end{enumerate}